jec/moses_pg/README.md

 ### Implemented features

 * Single-threaded, event-driven access to PostgreSQL, with notification of completed queries via EventMachine&rsquo;s Deferrables

 * Optional synchronous query methods (e.g. `#execute!` instead of `#execute`) that block until completion

-* Built-in per-connection serialization of queries (no need to wait for one query to complete before submitting another)
+* Built-in per-connection serialization of queries and transactions (no need to wait for one query or transaction to complete before submitting another)

 * Translation to native Ruby types (though not all types yet have meaningful translations)

 ### Planned features